TiffanyChan614/React-Quizzical/README.md

 - ~~Allow the user to choose the difficulty of the questions~~
 - ~~Allow the user to choose the category of the questions~~
 - ~~Allow the user to choose the category of the questions~~
+- ~~Add a back button to the quiz page to allow the user to go back to the start page~~